 We want to include our pets in every aspect of our lives, and for some, that means letting them join in holiday festivities.
 However, it is important to keep your pet's safety in mind when letting them celebrate.
 Here are some helpful guidelines to keep your furry friends safe this Fourth of July!

-If traveling with your pet, be sure to bring vaccination records, dog license information, and a photo of the pet, Barber suggests.
-Owners of pets impounded in other counties or states will likely be required to show proof of Rabies vaccines and license before the dog can be released.
+If traveling with your pet, be sure to bring vaccination records, dog license information, and a photo of the pet.
+Owners of pets impounded in other counties or states will likely be required to show proof of Rabies vaccines and a license before the dog can be released.
 Having these things on hand will expedite the return process.

 It may seem obvious, but even if your pet is used to being outside, the resulting panic caused by fireworks or other loud noises may make them break their restraint or jump a fence in a terrified attempt to find safety.

 The same tip applies to applying “people” sunscreen on your pet.
 What isn’t toxic to humans, can be toxic to animals.
 The ASPCA lists the poisonous effects of sunscreen on your pet as, “…drooling, vomiting, diarrhea, excessive thirst and lethargy.”
 DEET, a common insecticide, may cause neurological issues.

 If your pet drinks alcohol, they can become dangerously intoxicated, go into a coma, or in severe cases, die from respiratory failure.
 Yes, even beer is toxic; fermented hops and ethanol are poisonous to both dogs and cats.